guidefari/here_hugo/content/resource/Tiago-Forte.md

 There's also a second season, going over some myths about building a second brain.

 {{<spotifyembed show 40O0Lbp5ockSt0qSogo6q1>}}

+## the principles
+1. Borrowed creativity
+2. The capture habit
+3. Idea recycling
+4. Projects over categories
+5. Slow burns: stop completing your work via "heavy lifts"
+6. Start with abundance.
+I feel this one is closely related to close burns
+7. Intermediate packets: making small contained & digestible units of work that can be re-used/transformed in the future.
+8. You only know what you make: don't just passively learn, put to action what you're learning
+9. Make things easier for your future self (Progressive summarization)
+10. Keep your ideas moving

 # articles
 ## [Progressive Summarization](https://fortelabs.co/blog/progressive-summarization-a-practical-technique-for-designing-discoverable-notes/)